Served: 10 years

 April 7, 1926 to June 25, 1936

 A blood-spattered coat, apparently purchased in Charleston, West Virginia, was found at the foot of Walter Street.
 The stolen car was also found on Walter Street near Gilbert Avenue at 5:30 a.m., the next morning, June 26, 1936.
 Miss Brown’s purse and the car were looted.
-The killers total take in the Robbery were Patrolman Robbins’s revolver and $7.
+The killers’ total take was Patrolman Robbins’s revolver and $7.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Museum Director at firstname.lastname@example.org.
+If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 © This narrative was further researched and revived on June 22, 2019 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Vice President.
 All rights are reserved to him and the Greater Cincinnati Police Museum.